learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 ~~~~~~~~~~~~~~~~~
 - Added stats for the number of scheduled classes, scheduled sections, scheduled class hours, and scheduled class-student hours to the dashboard.
 - Changed the Class-Student-Hours Utilization stat on the dashboard to enrolled hours / scheduled hours instead of enrolled hours / approved hours.
+- Added attended class-student-hours to the dashboard.
+- Added shirt statistics for all teachers with a submitted class, enrolled students, attended students, and volunteers to the dashboard.

 Minor new features
 ~~~~~~~~~~~~~~~~~~
+- Added options to customize the amount of financial aid granted using the financial aid approval module.

 Minor bug fixes
 ~~~~~~~~~~~~~~~